15 Things You Didn’t Know About Montreal Before Living Here

-There was a blessed time when english speakers could speak english freely without being judged.
-But in 1977 was installed the Charte de la langue française, also called Law 101, which is regulating french-speaking all around state.
-That's why even in the most english-speaking hoods, you'll always see something in french.
+There was a blessed time when English speakers could speak English freely without being judged.
+But in 1977 was installed the Charte de la langue française, also called Law 101, which is regulating french-speaking all-around the state.
+That's why even in the most English-speaking hoods, you'll always see something in French.

-You may have never got the rythm.
-3am sound really soon to end a party.
-But still, when you see your condition the next morning at work, you're happy it didn't last longer.
+You may have never got the rhythm.
+3 am sound really soon to end a party.
+But still, when you see your condition the next morning at work, you're happy it didn't last long.
 They're professionals until the end.

 11. Local abbreviations

 You had no idea Quebecers referred as St-Laurent Boulevard when saying "St-Lo'' or "The Maine", as well as "The Moutain" for Mont-Royal, and HoMa or NodeGa for their boroughs.
 Now you'll use those slangs every time, 'cause it sounds cooler.

 Hello, local "wildlife".
 Arriving here, you thought Montreal's squirrels were cute until you find out they were called RATS by locals.
 You also met raccoons, this quite ungraceful species who can also be very aggressive (beware.).
 And nobody warned you the city was living together with those rodents.

 You've heard a lot about this crazy huge underground town in Montreal.
 And at the end, you thought it was overrated.
 Maybe you've eaten 3 times max in food courts and shopped twice in the malls above.
 But no ones really enjoy wandering freely in those places.

 14. Weird dividing

 At first, you were quite confused.
 Still today, you have trouble understanding how this town is organized.
 You know it's divided into several neighborhoods, you even know the name of some (Le Plateau ,Ville-Marie, and... yeah that's it).
 It's not really districts, but they all have their proper identity, their proper rules and some are more independent than others.
 Just like a federal system, but for a town.

 15. Hours problems